Log Shipping Servers

 A log shipping server is a Microsoft Windows server added to the backup infrastructure.
 You can explicitly define what servers you want to use for log shipping or instruct Veeam Backup & Replication to automatically choose an optimal log shipping server.
 Veeam Backup & Replication chooses the log shipping server based on two criteria: possible data transfer methods and location of the PostgreSQL VM and log shipping server.
 For more information, see Location of Log Shipping Server and VMs.

 Log shipping servers can transport data in two ways:

-- Using VIX API/vSphere Web Services.
-In this scenario, Veeam Backup & Replication obtains transaction logs from the VM guest OS over the VIX API/vSphere Web Services, bypassing the network.
-For each Microsoft SQL Server instance one log creation request is created for all DBs (grouped by instance).
+- Over VIX API/vSphere Web Services.
+In this scenario, Veeam Backup & Replication obtains WAL files from the VM guest OS over the VIX API/vSphere Web Services, bypassing the network.

-If you do not want to use some servers for transaction logs transport, you can manually define what server Veeam Backup & Replication must use as a log shipping server in the job settings.
+If you do not want to use some servers for WAL files transport, you can manually define what server Veeam Backup & Replication must use as a log shipping server in the job settings.
 It is recommended that you assign the log shipping server role to a number of servers for availability purposes.